lolzio5/Team05-RISCV-Final/README.md

 ## (5.2) Pipeline Architecture Design

 The decision to create a 5 stage pipeline with a $F/D_{jb}$ stage, in theory, can bring certain advantages and disadvantages.
-Some notable advantages include the reduction in cycles wasted for flushing the incorrectly fetched instruction during a branch or jump, due to static branch prediction and taking jumps in the fetch stage.
+Some notable advantages include the reduction in cycles wasted for flushing the incorrectly fetched instruction during a branch or jump - due to static branch prediction and taking jumps in the fetch stage.

-With this pipeline architecture, the worst case stall can be only of two cycles, and would typically happen when a branch instruction follows a load instruction and there exists a data dependancy between the two instructions.
+With this pipeline architecture, the worst case stall was found to be only two clock cycles.
+This would typically happen when a branch instruction follows a load instruction, where there exists a data dependancy between the two instructions.

 Improvements are seen in jump and branch instructions given there is no data dependancy - in contrast to a pipelined architecture where branches and jumps are fully decided in the decode stage, jump instructions in this architecture don't introduce any lost cycles as they are computed in the fetch stage, furthermore, in the case of an incorrect branch, only a single clock cycle is wasted in flushing and fetching the correct instruction.